CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 Ben Tristem & Michael Bridges

 # Section Introduction

 * You are going to make several models.
 * We’ll be making both high poly and low poly versions of out assets.
 * We will emphasise how critical naming is when working with a larger project like this.
 * You will be able to create your own mapping, with these we can make the illusion of detail.
 * We’ll be constantly checking our model externally
 * This will be focused mainly on an interior environment.

+# Section Specification

+* Create assets to be exported straight into an external program, like a game engine.
+* Creating our own textures, and other maps from high detail models and apply them to a low poly version.
+* Only modelling the interior of the Gothic Church.

+* You can use this technique within Blender itself too for optimisation.
+* I am going to be testing my model externally as I go.
+I will use Unity to do this.

+* I will be keeping my scene simple, primarily for teaching purposes!
+* I encourage you to add more detail, experiment and have fun.
+Wouldn’t the scene look much more interesting with a chess set in it…

+# Planning Your Project
+* Plan your project, define it’s scope and your goals- important to prevent scope slip!
+* Gather your reference material, if possible explore real world locations to get a feeling.
+Scour the web for images for you references too.

 ——